Harmful Algal Blooms in the Chesapeake Bay

 Ideas for Projects

 1. Using data from several other stations, test your hypothesis about the relationship between dissolved oxygen and total chlorophyll.
-You will need to start back at step 3 of the procedure and locate the two graphs needed to make this correlation.
+You will need to start back Algal Bloom activity and create the two graphs needed to make this correlation.

 2. Using data from several other stations, test your hypothesis about the relationship(s) between temperature, salinity, pH, turbidity, and total chlorophyll.
-You will need to start back at step 3 of the procedure and locate the graphs needed to make this correlation.
+You will need to collect the data and make the graphs needed to make this correlation.

 3. What impacts would a river or stream have on the water quality of an area?
 What impacts might you then see on the total chlorophyll?